This Modern Slavery and Human Trafficking statement relates to the actions and activities during the financial year 1 April 2022 to 31 March 2023.

 This policy applies to all persons working for us or on our behalf, in any capacity.

 This statement covers the business activities of Sharpe Pritchard LLP.
 Sharpe Pritchard LLP is a limited liability partnership registered in England and Wales (registered number: OC378650) (“The Firm”).
 The Firm is authorised and regulated by the Solicitors Regulation Authority.

 As a law firm, our suppliers for the most part support the operations of the Firm.
 They fall into the following categories:

 - Food and drink suppliers

 Policies in relation to slavery and human trafficking

 The Firm has a number of policies which support the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations.
 These include Corporate Social Responsibility Policy, Whistleblowing Policy and Disciplinary Policy.
 All our policies are reviewed annually and published in our Office Procedures Manual such that they are accessible to all members of staff.

 Due diligence process

-As of this year (2021), the Firm has put in place new due diligence measures when considering taking on new suppliers.
+The Firm has put in place due diligence measures when considering taking on new suppliers.
 The Firm will also undertake an annual review of its existing suppliers.
 We require suppliers to confirm the steps they have taken to eradicate modern slavery within their business (through their own Section 54 Statements and otherwise) and that they hold their own suppliers to account in relation to modern slavery.

 The Firm will not work with any business where it has actual knowledge of it being convicted of an offence contrary to modern slavery and human trafficking legislation unless we are satisfied that adequate steps have been taken to prevent such a breach occurring again.
 We have also confirmed that we will not work with any supplier who does not pay the National Living Wage or London Living Wage to all employees or workers.